 - households that don’t have any financial resilience

 - trends that bring households to this place

 - benefit and support take up

-The demo also shows how councils can reach out to individual households identified by LIFT and, using our Benefit and Budgeting Calculator, a personal review of the family’s income and expenditure can uncover ways to boost financial resilience.
+The demo also shows how councils can reach out to individual households identified by LIFT and, using our Better Off Calculator, a personal review of the family’s income and expenditure can uncover ways to boost financial resilience.

 Features of the LIFT Platform

 Administrative datasets can yield powerful insights that give a fuller picture, and help drive change.
 LIFT allows local authorities to combine their datasets with our policy engine to make better decisions.

 You can see how individual households are impacted by policy changes, now and in the future.
 Use the information to identify the most vulnerable families, target support to them, and track the change.

 Functions of the LIFT Platform